jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/Sections/Part3.md

   <img src="https://github.com/jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/blob/8cd6a442111a86199cf3dc34edaacfdfb3c47604/Sections/Images/Figure%2031.jpg">
 </p>

-**Note: You can create this output using the clip features setting in the extract data tool.
+**Note: You can also create this output using the clip features setting in the extract data tool.
 However, using the overlay layers tool saves time as you do not have to download an output shapefile and manually create a new feature layer.**

 ## Practice Scenario

 Congratulations!
-You now know how to use three core operations that are part of the geospatial analyst's toolkit.
+You now know how to use three common operations in the the geospatial analyst's toolkit.
 Time to put your new skills into practice!

-**Problem:** Using the Campgrounds and National_Park_Boundaries feature layers that you created during Part 2: Data Preperation, determine how many campgrounds are within 50 miles of Yellowstone National Park.
+**Problem:** Using the Campgrounds and National Park Boundaries feature layers that you created during Part 2: Data Preperation, determine how many campgrounds are within 50 miles of Yellowstone National Park.

 *Hint: The attribute table can help you to quickly determine the number of features in a feature class.*